Pennsylvania Taxes for Tax Year 2025 (Filed 2026): Rates, Local Taxes, Examples

 | Location | Resident Rate | Nonresident Rate | Notes |

-| Pittsburgh (Allegheny County) | 3 % (1 % city + 2 % school) | 1 % school alone | Residents pay combined tax, non-residents only school district’s rate |
+| Pittsburgh (Allegheny County) | 3 % (1 % city + 2 % school) | 1 % city tax | Pittsburgh: 3% resident earned income tax; nonresident rate is commonly 1% for nonresidents working in the city. |

 Tip: PA tax returns (PA‑40) are separate from local income tax returns collected by local authorities or contractors.